Robust Decision Aggregation with Adversarial Experts: Introduction

-\begin{itemize} \item\textbf{L1 Loss Setting} \begin{itemize} \item \textbf{Adversarial.} We prove that the optimal aggregator is $k$-ignorance random dictator under the L1 loss, where $k$ is the number of adversarial experts.
-That is, we drop $k$ lowest reports as well as $k$ highest reports and randomly follow a left agent.
-It echoes the results in \cite{arieli2023universally} that random dictator is the optimal aggregator in the non-adversarial setting.
-We also infer that the regret increases asymptotically linear with adversarial ratio $\gamma$ when $\gamma$ is small.
-Moreover, the regret is independent of the number of experts $n$.
-When $\gamma\approx 1/2$, the regret reaches the maximum $1/2$. \end{itemize} \item \textbf{L2 Loss Setting} \begin{itemize} \item \textbf{Non-adversarial.} In this setting, the optimal aggregator is still piecewise linear, with the separation points in $\{1,n-1\}$.
-Although we do not obtain the closed-form for the optimal aggregator, we prove that we can compute the $\epsilon$-optimal aggregator in time $O(1/\epsilon)$.
-Unlike the L1 loss, the regret under the L2 loss is not independent of the number of experts $n$.
-It will increase with $n$.
-Compared to the L1 loss, the aggregator under L2 loss is conservative (i.e. closer to 1/2). \item \textbf{Adversarial.} We provide a closed-form for the optimal aggregator which is also a hard sigmoid function with separation points in $\{k,n-k\}$ when $\gamma$ is small.
+\begin{itemize} \item\textbf{L1 Loss Setting} \begin{itemize} \item \textbf{Adversarial.} We prove that under the L1 loss, the optimal soft aggregator is $k$-truncated mean, where $k$ is the number of adversarial experts.
+That is, we drop $k$ lowest reports and $k$ highest reports, then average the remaining reports.
+Our analysis also reveals that the regret increases asymptotically linear with adversarial ratio $\gamma$ for small $\gamma$.
+Moreover, the regret is independent of the number of experts $n$. \end{itemize} \item \textbf{L2 Loss Setting} \begin{itemize} \item \textbf{Non-adversarial.} In this setting, the optimal soft aggregator remains piecewise linear, with separation points at $\{1,n-1\}$.
+Although we do not obtain the closed-form for the optimal aggregator, we prove that we can compute the $\epsilon$-optimal aggregator within $O(1/\epsilon)$ time.
+Unlike the L1 loss, the regret under the L2 loss increases with $n$.
+Compared to the L1 loss, the aggregator under the L2 loss is more conservative (i.e., closer to 1/2). \item \textbf{Adversarial.} We provide a closed-form expression for the optimal soft aggregator which is a hard sigmoid function with separation points at $\{k,n-k\}$ for small $\gamma$.
 The regret also increases asymptotically linear with parameter $\gamma$ and is independent of the number of experts $n$.
-When $\gamma\approx 1/2$, the regret reaches the maximum $1/4$.
-Interestingly, when we set $\gamma=0$, the formula of the adversarial optimal aggregator cannot induce the non-adversarial optimal aggregator.
-When $\gamma>0$, we can construct an equilibrium $(f,\theta,\sigma)$ such that the information structure $\theta$ has a zero loss benchmark.
-But when $\gamma=0$, we cannot construct an equilibrium $(f,\theta)$ in the same way as there is no adversarial strategy $\sigma$.
+Interestingly, if we set $\gamma=0$, the formula of the adversarial optimal aggregator cannot match the non-adversarial optimal aggregator.
+The reason is when $\gamma>0$, we can construct an equilibrium $(f,\theta,\sigma)$ such that the information structure $\theta$ has a zero loss benchmark.
+But when $\gamma=0$, we cannot construct an equilibrium $(f,\theta)$ in the same way.
 The worst information structure in the equilibrium may have a non-zero loss benchmark, which leads to a more complex optimal aggregator. \end{itemize} \end{itemize}

+We also analyze optimal hard aggregators in \Cref{apx:hard}.
+For both L1 and L2 loss, the optimal hard aggregators are random, whose expectation is $k$-truncated mean.
+We call it $k$-ignorance random dictator.
+It ignores k lowest-scoring and k highest-scoring experts, then randomly follows one of the remaining experts.
+It echos the results in \cite{arieli2023universally} that the random dictator is optimal for the non-adversarial setting.